ask-rajesh/Run-Elastic-Search-in-Docker/README.md

-# Run-Elastic-Search-in-Docker
+# Run-Elastic-Search-and-Kibana-in-Docker
-Run elastic search in Docker and also access it through Python.
+Run elastic search and kibana in Docker and also access it through Python.
 Read and write data from elastic search using Python.